Stuyk/ramblings/bipolar-2-holistic-approach.md

 **Night Time**

 I take these about 30m - 1hr before bed.
 It's extremely important to have a set and scheduled bedtime.

+The point of this is to reset your circadium rhythm to help reset your sleep schedule.

+Since mania induces a really crazy sleep schedule and makes it impossible to fix by normal means.

 _DO NOT STRAY AWAY FROM YOUR BEDTIME IT CAN INVOKE MANIA_